-CAUTION: The mercury switch inside the acceleration switch, will only function properly if the locating arrow is pointing to the front of the vehicle (Fig. 13).
+CAUTION: The mercury switch (inside the acceleration switch), will not function properly if the switch is installed incorrectly.
+Verify that the switch locating arrow is pointing to the front of the vehicle (Fig. 13).

 Fig. 13 Acceleration Switch

 (1) Note position of locating arrow on switch.
 Position switch so arrow faces forward.